utsavsomaiya/point-of-sale/README.md

 # Point-of-sale

-This project is based on admin panel.
+This project is based on admin panel and also Frontend panel for the pos.